alcf-lidar/alcf/README.md

 Options:

 - `ncolumns`: Number of SCOPS subcolumns to generate.
-Default: 10.
+Default: `10`.
 - `overlap`: Cloud overlap assumption in the SCOPS subcolumn generator.
-  "maximum" for maximum overlap, "random" for random overlap, or "maximum-random" for maximum-random overlap.
-Default: "maximum-random".
+  `maximum` for maximum overlap, `random` for random overlap, or `maximum-random` for maximum-random overlap.
+Default: `maximum-random`.

 ### lidar